Home ยป Mains ยป Stuffed Pepper Skillet

 Laura Lawless, BASc

 This Stuffed Pepper Skillet has all the flavours of stuffed peppers, but without all the work!
-Made with ingredients like ground chicken, rice, kidney beans and bell peppers, this one-dish meal is perfect for busy weeknights.
+Made with ingredients like ground turkey or beef, rice, kidney beans and bell peppers, this one-dish meal is perfect for busy weeknights.

 5 from 10 votes